Finntomek/Finntomek/README.md

 - 👋 Hi, I’m @Finntomek
-- 👀 I’m interested in Web development, cpp, cs, reverse engineering
+- 👀 I’m interested in Web development in Vue.js, cpp,reverse engineering
 - 🌱 I’m currently learning cpp
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me discord: Finntomek